Back to all News

 Maritime VSAT services for ships

 Sea trials on a ground-breaking new cruise liner are currently underway.
-The ship will be able to carry up to 6,500 passengers alongside its crew, and Space Norway is excited to be playing a significant role in the testing phase.
+The ship will be able to carry up to 6,500 passengers alongside its crew, and Telenor Satellite is excited to be playing a significant role in the testing phase.

 To build a ship of this nature normally takes upwards of two years from laying of the keel to delivery, but the final period in the build process consists of intensive testing of all the infrastructure and systems to identify any issues.
-This is the point where Space Norway comes in.
+This is the point where Telenor Satellite comes in.

 Through our trusted partner AST, we have been contracted to supply satellite communications to the ship as it is put through its paces in the seas around the Nordic region.
 Our THOR 7 satellite is supplying Ka band High Throughput Satellite (HTS) services for the testing of all the electronic systems onboard the vessel such as telemetry, navigation systems, engine management, video conferencing, air conditioning services, reporting and every other communications system linked back to shore.